 All Trial treatment (or IMPs) will be provided.
 Participants will be reimbursed for trial travel expenses.
-Sites will also receive payments for the MRI scans acquisition costs and to cover other research activity costs.
+Sites will also receive payments for the MRI scans acquisition costs in Analysis Stage 1 and to cover other research activity costs.
 This will be documented in the non-commercial model agreement (mCTA) that will be in place between UCL and each UK participating site.
 In non-UK sites, an equivalent agreement will be in place and see applicable CSA for details.